c-neto/carlosneto.dev/blog/2024/2024-04-21-zsh-fzf-reverse-i-search.md

 ---

-# fzf — A Better Tool for History Commands Searching
+# fzf: A Better Tool for History Commands Searching

 This blog post outlines the advantages of the [fzf](https://github.com/junegunn/fzf) (Fuzzy Finder CLI) and explain how to use in [Zsh](https://www.zsh.org/) as an alternative to _reverse-i-search_ widget.